CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/17-vision-in-ai-foundry.md

 ## Task 3: Tagging images

 The next feature you will try is the *Extract Tags* functionality.
-Extract tags is based on thousands of recognizable objects, including living beings, scenery, and actions.
+Extract tags are based on thousands of recognizable objects, including living beings, scenery, and actions.

 1. Return to the **Vision + Document** page of Azure AI Foundry, then select the **Image** tab, and select the **Common tag extraction** tile.